Jendnice/challenge_accepted/README.md

 ![React-project-powers-page27bacfb799cab5ed.png](https://www.pastepic.xyz/images/2020/02/16/React-project-powers-page27bacfb799cab5ed.png)

-_Challenge Accepted_ gives kids and pre-teens a fun and easy way to make a positive impact on the world.
+_Challenge Accepted_ gives kids and young teens a fun and easy way to make a positive impact on the world.
 Through “powers” reminiscent of Captain Planet, and modern day “challenges”, kids can positively impact different facets of our environment, and those who inhabit it.

 ## Getting started